seatable/seatable-developer-docs/docs/scripts/sql/reference.md

   - Field alias can be referred in `group by`, `having` and `order by` clauses.
 E.g., `select t.registration as r, count(*) as c from t group by r having c > 100` is valid.
   - Field alias cannot be referred in `where` clause.
 E.g., `select t.registration as r, count(*) from t group by r where r > "2020-01-01"` will report syntax error.

 Each returned row is a JSON map.
 The keys of the maps are the column keys, NOT column names.
 To use column names as keys, the `convert_keys` parameter (available since version 2.4) in query request should be TRUE.
-For JOIN query, the keys of row maps match the "id" fields (not "keys" or "names").
+For JOIN query, the keys of row maps match the "id" fields (not the "key" or the "name").
+Those column fields (e.g. id, key, name) are returned under `metadata` array in query response.

 The synatx of `insert`, `update`, and `delete` statements are: